(R, C, IP) 0 Senate District

 tees, unless otherwise provided by the act or resolution creating them,

-the total membership of the Senate.
+ship of the Senate.

 For purposes of committee composition, in the event that the propor-

-ic Conference members in the Senate bears to the total membership of the
+Conference members in the Senate bears to the total membership of the

 Senate.
 Further, in the case of an excused absence of any committee